 B. Developing a Dissertation Proposal

-Students are encouraged to discuss tentative dissertation proposal topics with faculty members whose areas of instruction and/or research are related to their own research interests.
+Students are encouraged to discuss tentative dissertation proposal topics and formats with faculty members whose areas of instruction and/or research are related to their own research interests.
 It is recognized that these discussions frequently involve faculty members other than those serving on the Supervisory Committee.
 Students who are awarded research assistantships should seek assignment to faculty with whom they share interests and have the opportunity to develop research proposals.

 As early in the program as possible, the student should prepare a tentative dissertation proposal (or perhaps several of them).
 It is extremely important for the student to commit his or her ideas to writing and to get feedback from faculty on the written drafts.
 The discipline imposed by writing a proposal often exposes flaws in reasoning that would not be noticed in casual conversations.